Azure/azure-osconfig/src/adapters/mc/README.md

 The last argument (`-Mode ApplyAndAutoCorrect`) is for remediation, without this the policy will be audit-only (default).

-Run these script commands on the Arc device in PowerShell.
+Run this command on the Arc device in PowerShell.
 This will produce a JSON holding the policy definition, copy that JSON, it will be needed for creating the new policy in Azure Portal.

 > **Important**
 > Save a copy of the generated JSON (with the policy definition) in case the policy definition will need to be updated later (because of a new artifacts ZIP package, for example).